Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

 * Mac: You can fortunately use *Cmd + c* and *Cmd + v* to copy and paste as normal.
 You can use *Ctrl* and various keys for in-terminal commands.

 * When typing a command or file name, you can press the 'tab' key to **auto complete** what you are typing.
 If there are multiple commands or files with similar names, auto completion will fill in as far as the first ambiguous character before you have to give it some more input.
 This method makes it *much* less likely that you make a spelling error.
+Also, if you double press the 'tab' key all the available options to complete will be shown.

 * Pressing **Ctrl + c** will send an interrupt signal that cancels the currently running command and brings you back to the command line.